Last updated on February 19th, 2024 at 04:36 pm

 Agriculture is a solid anchor for our rural communities.
-Yet alcohol use in rural America continues to be growing problem threatening the stability of the agricultural family.
-The 2020 National Survey on Drug Use and Health for adult and adolescent alcohol signals an alarm for rural Americans.
-The percentage of adults living in completely rural areas aged 26 and older that engaged in heavy drinking in the past month increased between 2019 and 2020 making completely rural the highest percentage of all county types (large and small metro and non-metro urbanized).
-Heavy alcohol use in the past month in the Midwest region jumped from 6.6% in 2019 to 8.3% in 2020, The Midwest-which produces 80% of US soybeans and 90% of US corn- had the highest percentage of heavy alcohol use in all geographic region types (SAMSHA, 2021).
-Rural areas account for 45% of all U.S. alcohol-related fatalities with almost 30% of rural traffic deaths being alcohol related.
+Yet alcohol use in rural America continues to be a growing problem, threatening the stability of the agricultural family.
+The 2020 National Survey on Drug Use and Health in adults and adolescents signals an alarm for rural Americans.
+The survey compared people in large and small metro areas, non-metro urbanized areas, and completely rural areas.
+The percentage of adults ages 26 and older living in “completely rural” areas who engaged in heavy drinking in the past month increased between 2019 and 2020, making “completely rural” the area with the highest percentage of heavy drinkers.
+Heavy alcohol use in the past month in the Midwest region jumped from 6.6% in 2019 to 8.3% in 2020.
+The Midwest, which produces 80% of US soybeans and 90% of US corn, had the highest percentage of heavy alcohol use in all geographic region types (SAMSHA, 2021).
+Rural areas account for 45% of all U.S. alcohol-related fatalities, with almost 30% of rural traffic deaths being alcohol- related.
 These numbers are significant when you factor in that only 14% of the U.S. population lives in rural areas (USDA-ERS, 2019).

 Drinking at an early age increases the risk of problem drinking as we get older.
-Compared to large metro areas, rural adolescents (12-20) have higher rates of:
+Compared to adolescents in large metro areas, rural adolescents (ages 12-20) have higher rates of:

 - Alcohol Use